 Just imagine: sustainable driving, easy charging, access to all environmental zones, low cost and ready for the future.
 These are just some of the benefits of driving electric and choosing to be a responsible mobility choice.
 We would be happy to tell you more about the convenience of electric driving in the Carver.

-Wherever you are, you can easily recharge the Carver.
+Wherever you are, the Carver can easily be electrically charged anywhere.
 Depending on the type of Carver, the charging time of a full battery is between 3.45-5 hours.
-If you consider a battery of 80% sufficient, you will be ready to go after 3-4 hours.
-You can keep an eye on the charging status via the dashboard display.
+If you find an 80% battery sufficient, you are ready to go after 3-4 hours.
+You can monitor the charging status through the dashboard display.

 Charging with the 230V plug

-The battery of the Carver can easily be recharged at home with the 230v plug.
-The charging cord is at the back of the Carver, you can connect it to a normal power outlet.
-The Carver cannot drive when the charging cord is connected.
+The Carver’s battery can easily be electrically charged at home with the 230v plug.
+The charging cord is located on the back of the Carver, which you can plug into a normal wall outlet.
+The Carver cannot drive when the charging cord is plugged in.

 Charging at a charging station

-Are you on the move or don’t have access to a power outlet at home?
-Then you can also charge the battery at a charging station using an adapter cable.
-Click for more information.
+Are you on the road or don’t have access to an outlet at home?
+Then the battery can also be charged at a charging station using an adapter cable.

 The range of the Carver, depending on the type, is 100-130 km.
 As with all batteries, the actual range may vary.
 The actual range is influenced by, among other things, the loading weight, your driving style and the weather conditions.
 These factors can influence the energy consumption of the electric motor.